sunfishcode/sunfishcode.github.io/blog/_posts/2018-10-22-Canonicalization.md

 was more true than it is today, where calls that were important to inline were written as macros.
-In many ways, one of the jobs of compilers for higher-level languages is to compile them down to roughly this level, so that they can be optimized using optimization techniques work well at this level.
+In many ways, one of the jobs of compilers for higher-level languages is to compile them down to roughly this level, so that they can be optimized using optimization techniques which work well at this level.
 In theory, we could define the task of a canonicalizing inliner to just be to inline code down to what it would have looked like if that same code had been written in old-school C (at least with respect to inlining).
 That's not very pure, and it's difficult to precisely describe,